jackaudio/jackaudio.github.com/faq/pulseaudio_and_jack.md

 ## Option 4: suspend PulseAudio while JACK is running

 If you start JACK using QJackctl, then you should go into its setup dialog and edit the field labelled "Server path".
-Insert `pasuspsender --` in front of whatever is there (probably just something like `jackd`).
+Insert `pasuspender --` in front of whatever is there (probably just something like `jackd`).
 So for example, if you had "jackd" in the "Server path" field already, it should now say: